apache/trafficcontrol/docs/source/development/traffic_ops.rst

 --------------------------
 To incorporate any custom :ref:`to-datasource-ext` during development set your ``PERL5LIB`` environment variable with any number of colon-separated directories with the understanding that the ``PERL5LIB`` search order is from left to right through this list.
 Once Perl locates your custom route or Perl package/class it 'pins' on that class or Mojolicious Route and doesn't look any further, which allows for the developer to override Traffic Ops functionality.

-.. [#perltest] As a symptom of large portions of Traffic Ops being rewritten in Go and subsequently abandoned in Perl (or superseded by something like Traffic Portal), the Perl tests have neither passed nor even been run in a good long while.
+.. [#perltest] As progress continues on moving Traffic Ops to run entirely in Go, the number of passing tests has steadily decreased.
+This means that the tests are not a reliable way to test Traffic Ops, as they are expected to fail more and more as functionality is stripped from the Perl codebase.
+.. [#integrationdb] The Traffic Ops instance *must* be using the same PostgreSQL database that the tests will use.
+.. [#existinguser] This does not need to match the name of any pre-existing user.